 - Install an Air Handler or Unit Heater variation to suit.

 - Where freezing protection is desirable, employ a Plate Heat Exchanger with anti-freeze where necessary.

 - Use a Plate Heat Exchanger to couple “incompatible” secondary heated water sources such as exterior wood & coal boilers, solar & geothermal loops, etc.

 - In all cases, move to an Indirect Water Heater for efficient DHW generation.

 By the way, these new high efficiency boilers do not necessarily need a chimney.
-Condensing Gas Boilers typically use PVC pipe for venting and Triple-Pass Oil Boilers with Pressure-fired Burners can use a direct exhausting vent kit.
+Condensing Gas Boilers typically use PVC pipe for venting while Triple-Pass Oil Boilers with Pressure-fired Burners utilize a direct exhausting vent kit.